frycast/danielvfryer3/content/authors/admin/_index.md

 highlight_name: false
 ---

-Complicated data analyses are used in every industry and scientific field, but increasingly with opaque results that are hard to explain and interpret.
-I work to increase the transparency, honesty, and clarity of complex data analyses, through research, teaching, software tooling and public communication.
-My research is in the intersection of theoretical and applied statistics and machine learning, but I'm interested in growing my knowledge in psychology, anthropology, economics and agriculture.
+Data analyses are increasingly being conducted with complicated or 'black box' models, producing results that are hard to explain and interpret.
+I work to develop transparency, honesty, and clarity in knowledge discovery processes, through research, teaching, software tools (including unit testing) and communication.

+Through my PhD I am accidentally becoming an expert in a thing called the Shapley value.
+I'm also interested (though not an expert) in mental health, precision medicine, scientific integrity, communication of uncertainty, sustainable development and microalgae.

 Aside from research, I enjoy coding in R, Python, Julia and SQL, I practice software engineering techniques and data integration, and I teach various courses in both statistics and computer science at a postgraduate level, including meta-analysis and database design.
 I currently serve as a council member and Deputy Communications Officer at the Statistical Society of Australia, as well as technical sub-editor at the Australian & New Zealand Journal of Statistics.